yevheniyc/Autodidact/GT_Into_Operating_Systems/Project_1/Research_Development/Beejs_Network_Programming/README.rst

 Network Sockets
 ---------------

-The following code is borrowed and analyzed from: http://beej.us/guide/bgnet/output/html/multipage/theory.html
+The following code/desciptions are borrowed and analyzed from: http://beej.us/guide/bgnet/output/html/multipage/theory.html

+This is a summary document created for learning purposes.
+Most of the text is copied from the original source.
+Writing everything by hand helped me to remember all of this (which is a lot).
+I also wanted to create a shorter single page document for easy reference.

 File Descriptors